So, you think you want to buy a truck and be an owner-operator.

 Wherever you buy a truck, have somebody hook a computer to it, and compare the electronic engine odometer with the one on the dash.
 Speedometers break, or are turned back, but it’s hard to do that on an engine computer without replacing it.
 When you’re pretty sure you’ve found the truck you want, if possible put it on a dyno, and have the blowby (and everything else) checked.
 Blowby gives you a pretty good idea of the engine’s internal health.
 Having an oil sample analyzed is also a good idea.

-No matter how pretty the truck looks, if it’s not 100% mechanically and DOT, look elsewhere.
+No matter how pretty the truck looks, if it’s not 100% mechanically sound and DOT compliant, look elsewhere.
 Trucks that need work can be a good deal, but they’re a very risky proposition.

 Now, let’s deal with the least fun part of buying a truck — paying for it.
 You can either buy, lease, or rent.
 Forget rent.
 Yes, it’s deductible, but you never have any equity in the truck.
 Leasing is a popular option.
 Lease payments are deductible in full (check with your tax adviser on this), and they normally come with a buyout clause.
 Buyout clauses normally range from $1, up to 10-20% of the total price.
 Leasing does give you some tax advantages, but you normally don’t have any equity in the truck until the lease is completed.
 Buying makes more sense to me, especially for a first time o/o.
 Since you’re not buying a brand new truck, you’re not going to have to eat a big chunk of depreciation as soon as you drive it off the lot.
 Even with a used truck, there will be a little, but not nearly as much.
 So, effectively, you have at least a little equity in the truck, particularly if you’ve made a down payment.
 If you decide you really don’t want to be an o/o, you can always put the truck up for sale, and will (at least hopefully) be able to pull at least some of your equity back out — something you can’t do with renting or leasing.